iszczesniak/cpp/containers/index.md

 ### `std::deque<T>`

-The deque (pronounced as "deck", as in deck of cards) offers a trade-off between functionality and efficiency.
+The deque (the double ended queue, pronounced as "deck", as in "deck of cards") offers a trade-off between functionality and efficiency.
 Use the deque if you need random-access, and frequently insert or erase elements at the front or the back.
 It offers:

 * **const-time random access** - like the vector,